dcs-retribution/dcs-retribution/.github/ISSUE_TEMPLATE/mod_support.md

 ---
 name: Mod support request
-about: Request Liberation support for new mods, or updates to existing mods
+about: Request Retribution support for new mods, or updates to existing mods
 title: Add/update <mod name>
 labels: mod support
 assignees: ''